 I am often asked that question about my kids names.
 While they may be a little different, they aren't unheard of.

 Our firstborn is named Boyd.
 I knew in high school that I wanted to name my first son Boyd after doing my family genealogy.
 The story goes that two young boys were sailing from Germany in the mid-1700's with their parents to settle an estate in the Carolina's.
 The parents became ill on the ship and before they died they turned their sons over to a man to care for them and the estate until the boys were old enough to take it over.
 Evidently the man was indifferent to the boys and did not treat them very well, so when they were old enough they ran away changing their last name.
-The two brothers were named Boyd (my 3x great grandpa) and William.
+The t

 The name Boyd means yellow haired (Celtic), and he indeed was a yellow haired little guy!
 To add to coincidence, his first son is named William:)